opulo-inc/docs/docs/openpnp/calibration/10-vacuum-sensor/index.md

 # Vacuum Part Detection

-The bottom camera can do a great job of detecting if a part has been picked successfully.
-The LumenPnP comes with integrated vacuum sensors that can add an extra layer of verification to pick success.
-When the LumenPnP picks a part, if it detects a vacuum in the pneumatic line, it knows a component is making a seal with the nozzle tip and we've picked a part.
+While the bottom camera can detect if a part was successfully picked with reasonable accuracy, you can also use the LumenPnP's vacuum sensors to double check a successful pick.
+The way this works is that when a part is successfully picked, it creates a seal at the end of the nozzle.
+This seal increases the vacuum pressure in the pneumatic line which is picked up by the vacuum sensors.
+OpenPnP can use this increase in pressure to detect if a part was successfully picked.

 We switched vacuum sensors between v2 and v3 versions of the machine.
 Make sure you're using the correct config for your hardware.

 ## Actuator Setup